A Guide to Measuring And Improving Email Bounce Rate

 Conclusion

 Even though you get to maintain your bounce rate within the industry standard, the game doesn't stop there.
 It's just the tip of the iceberg.
 A lower bounce rate won't be beneficial if your emails are not making it to the recipient's inbox.
-It means ensuring higher deliverability and lower bounce rate is what you should strive for.
+This means that you should strive to ensure higher deliverability and a lower bounce rate.

-So, we recommend you read out 12 tips to improve your email deliverability and get those opens and click-through rolling.
+So, we recommend you read out 12 tips to improve your email deliverability and get those opens and click-throughs rolling.

 What should you do next?